ancapinty88/OpenCartProject/README.md

   password: demo

 - Cycle summary was created
 - Test cases were added to the cycle summary
-- Postman collection with the API methods was created
-- Authorization token was created accessing the API and it is valid

 #### 2.5 Test execution
 - Test cases are executed on the created cycle summary
 - Bugs have been created based on the failed test cases.
 The complete bug reports can be found here:
 *se poate pune link catre un fisier cu bug reports in Github
-- API tests are executed based on the checklist (requirements)
-- Full regression pack is executed after changes made to the application

 #### 2.6 Test closure
-All exit criteria were met as mentioned in the Test Planning section (2.1) The traceability matrix was generated to demonstrate the business requirements coverage Test execution chart was generated, the final report shows a number of 3 failed test cases of a total 30 There are still 3 opened defects but they have low priority
+All exit criteria were met as mentioned in the Test Planning section (2.1) The traceability matrix was generated to demonstrate the business requirements coverage Test execution chart was generated, the final report shows a number of 3 failed test cases of a total 34 There are still 3 opened defects but they have low priority

 #### 2.7 Test monitoring and control